 This course presents and in-depth overview of research and applications in the field of agroecology, with a focus on providing the student with conceptual and analytical content.
 The course combines an international and domestic geographic focus, and examines case studies from the U.S. and abroad.
-The learning and teaching objectives of the course are as follows: 1) students become familiar with current research and applied concepts and applications within the field of agroecology; 2) through hands-on field exercises in local farming systems, students learn ecological and social research and analytical skills, which are commonly used in agroecology and agro-food systems research; 3) students practice working in groups; 4) students practice their critical thinking and communication skills throughout the course by participating in discussions and preparing written and visual material.
-As a service-learning course students are required to contribute a minimum of 12 hours of service working (and learning) with our farmer partners.
-This is apart from the hours of fieldwork students will dedicate to their agroecological investigations.
+The learning and teaching objectives of the course are as follows: 1) students become familiar with current research and applied concepts and applications within the field of agroecology; 2) through hands-on field exercises in local farming systems, students learn ecological and social research and analytical skills, which are commonly used in agroecology and agrifood systems research; 3) students practice working in groups; 4) students practice their critical thinking and communication skills throughout the course by participating in discussions and preparing written and visual material.
+As a service-learning course, students are required to contribute a minimum of 12 hours of service working (and learning) with our farmer partners.
+This is apart from the hours of fieldwork students will dedicate to their on-farm agroecological investigations.
+Check out this short video about the course: https://youtu.be/V4S6kxYzeN8.
 Cross-listed with: PSS 212.
-Must register for ENVS 212 lab A01 or A02.

 Natural Science (NS)

-Pre/co-requisite: Senior or Graduate standing; PSS 021 or 1 semester ecology at or above the 100 level; or permission
+Pre/co-requisite: Senior or Graduate standing; PSS 021 or 1 semester ecology at or above the 100 level; or permission; Must register for ENVS 212 lab A01 or A02.
+Fieldtrip fee: $30.